-Starting school or Pre-School can be a daunting prospect for both children and parents.
-Making the transition from home to the pre-school setting or school, pre-school settings to Class 1 needs to ensure that everyone feels ready for the next stage of learning.
+Starting school or nursery can be a daunting prospect for both children and parents.
+Making the transition from home to the EYFS Unit or school, pre-school settings to Reception needs to ensure that everyone feels ready for the next stage of learning.
 We aim to make this transition as easy and comfortable as possible for all involved and we have an extensive transition programme in place to ensure the best start for our pupils.
-The school has very close links with the on-site pre-school and regular meetings take place through the year between the EYFS teacher and pre-school manager.
-The EYFS teacher meets with each child's 'key person', to discuss transition The EYFS teacher visits new pupils and parents in their home setting and holds a welcome meeting in the classroom.
+The main school works with the EYFS Unit to ensure smooth transitions into Year 1.
+The EYFS teacher visits new pupils and parents in their home setting and holds a welcome meeting in the classroom.
 For children starting the school from other setting the class teacher (or Headteacher) will visit them in their setting and speak with their Key Person.

-- Home visits are offered to all new pupils. - New Intake Evenings for reception parents are organised for the term prior to admission. - Visits are arranged for children in the term prior to entry. - EYFS staff observes children in their pre-school setting prior to entry. - Older Pre-school children attend a weekly come and play session in the reception classroom from February half term each year. - Children attend school on a part time basis to begin with to ensure a smooth transition. - The EYFS teacher meets with the Pre-School Key Person to discuss the children entering reception. - Shared CPD and training opportunities. - Shared resources. - EYFS teacher and Pre-School leader collaborate on summative assessments.
+- Home visits are offered to all new pupils. - New Intake Evenings for reception parents are organised for the term prior to admission. - Visits are arranged for children in the term prior to entry. - EYFS staff observes children in their pre-school setting prior to entry. - The Year 1/2 teacher visits reception children in the summer term and takes them for some phonics sessions. - Shared CPD and training opportunities. - Shared resources. - EYFS teacher and Head teacher collaborate on summative assessments.